Louis DeJoy: Fleet procurement controversies

-In 2022, DeJoy flouted instructions by the Joe Biden administration to electrify the USPS fleet.
-Instead, DeJoy put in a $11.3 billion order to renew the existing USPS fleet with mostly gasoline-powered vehicles.
-The EPA criticized the USPS for the order, pointing to the environmental costs of the fleet ($900 million of damage over 20 years), the low fuel efficiency, and the short-sightedness of making a long-term investment in gasoline-powered vehicles.
-In response to the backlash, DeJoy signaled that the USPS may add more electric trucks to the order.
+Democrats criticized DeJoy's February 2022 order for $11.3 billion of mostly gasoline-powered replacement vehicles, with Virginia representative Gerry Connolly saying DeJoy had "flouted" President Biden's executive order on clean procurement.
+The EPA also criticized the USPS for the order, pointing to the environmental costs of the fleet ($900 million of damage over 20 years), the low fuel efficiency, and the short-sightedness of making a long-term investment in gasoline-powered vehicles.
+DeJoy cited an ongoing Postal Service environmental review as well as the agency's grave financial condition as reasons for not including more electric vehicles in the initial order.